yishn/Cookbook/pasta/pasta-all-arrabbiata.md

 - Finely chop `onion` and mince `garlic`
 - Julienne and dice `carrot` very finely
 - In a pan, sauté `onion` in some `olive oil` with some `salt` until they soften
-- Add in `garlic` and `carrot`
+- Add in `garlic` and `carrot`, and stir for one minute
 - Add in `milk` until pan is covered
 - Add some `thyme` and `basil`
 - Add in `cayenne pepper` to taste
-- Constantly stir until most of the milk is evaporated
+- Regularly stir until most of the milk is evaporated
 - Turn heat to medium low and add in `diced canned tomatoes` and `water`
 - Cook lid open until most of the water evaporates and the sauce has the right consistency
 - Turn heat down